engdan77/wilmut_invader/README.md

 <img src="https://raw.githubusercontent.com/engdan77/project_images/master/uPic/main_screenshot.png" alt="main_screenshot" style="zoom:50%;" />

-<center>🚀 Tap <a href="https://engdan77.github.io/wilmut_invader/">HERE</a> to play the browser version ▶️ </center>
+<center>🚀 Tap <a href="https://engdan77.github.io/wilmut_invader/">HERE</a> to play the web browser version (preferably Chrome) ▶️ </center>

 ## The plot of the game

-Wilmut living a pieceful life on the mountain referred as "bärget" close to Huskvarna ⛰️.. until the family becomes cursed and she has to use her slime to protect herself 🦠 as the family members multiplies and becomes faster she has to fight 💪🏻 ...
+Wilmut living a peaceful life on the mountain referred as "bärget" close to Huskvarna ⛰️.. until the family becomes cursed and she has to use her slime to protect herself 🦠 as the family members multiply and becomes faster she has to fight 💪🏻 ...

 ## How to play

-⬅️     Left key to move left.. or click the left part of touch touchscreen (e.g. iPhone/Android/tablets)
+⬅️ Use the left key to move left or click the left part of touch touchscreen (e.g. iPhone/Android/tablets)

-➡️     Right key to move right .. or click the right part of the touchscreen
+➡️     Right key to move right... or click the right part of the touchscreen

 ☄️     Shoot using the spacebar key .. or the middle of the touchscreen

 ## Items in game

-🟩    Can of slime - gives you an additional 30 slime balls as ammunition
+🟩    Can of slime - Gives you an additional 30 slime balls as ammunition

-❤️    Heart - gives you additional life
+❤️    Heart - Gives you additional life

-🟨    Super - will grant powers to throw giant 💩
+🟨    Super - Will grant powers to throw giant 💩

 ## How can this game be run?

 - Handheld [Miyoo](https://miyooofficial.com/) devices (á la GameBoy) running [OnionOS](https://onionui.github.io/)
 - Within modern web browsers supporting [WebAssembly](https://webassembly.org/features/)
-- As pure native [PyGame, it is](https://www.pygame.org/) easily installable using [UV](https://astral.sh/blog/uv) as a package manager
+- As pure native [PyGame](https://www.pygame.org/), it is easily installable using [UV](https://astral.sh/blog/uv) as a package manager
+- Natively as app on Android device (apk)

 ## Video demo